vmware/dod-compliance-and-automation/aria/operations-for-logs/8.x/docs/known-issues.md

 # Known Issues

-This document outlines known issues with the VMware Aria Operations for Logs 8 STIG content, including workarounds if known.
+This document outlines known issues with the VMware Aria Operations for Logs 8 STIG Readiness Guide content, including workarounds if known.

 ## What should I do if...